patrick-ogrady/website/hackmd/vryx-poc.md

 # Vryx PoC: Reproducible Devnet (Mark I)

 _The First Y B Transactions on Vyrx_

+A few months ago, I posted a [blog post](https://hackmd.io/@patrickogrady/rys8mdl5p) about Vryx, a fortified decoupled state machine replication construction.
+Vryx claimed to unblock a large increase in throughput for the HyperSDK.
+This blog post is a write-up of the PoC of that work.

-A few months ago, we released documentation about [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction and some detailed ideas of how that would be applied to the HyperSDK.
+ documentation about [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction and some detailed ideas of how that would be applied to the HyperSDK.

 > THIS IS A POC AND NOT PRODUCTION-READY CODE.
 IF YOU RUN INTO ANY BUGS, PLEASE POST THEM ON THE REPO!